 Even though it's rather pricey, the Royal Hotel Good Down Pillow is reported to be very durable.
 We saw some comments that, while the buyer initially balked at the price, they would have paid twice as much because it turned out to be so satisfying to use.
 While this goose down pillow does not include a formal warranty, customer service gets good reviews for responsive service.
 It comes in king and standard sizes.

-As we noted previously, down pillows are popular with stomach sleepers, and one popular option that targets this segment is the Cuddledown Stomach Pillow (Est. $70 to $100).
-It gets panned by some for being too flat, but that's what most stomach sleepers like about it.
+As we noted previously, down pillows are popular with stomach sleepers, and one popular option that targets this preference is the Exceptional Sheets Stomach Sleeper.
+It gets panned by some for being too squishy, but that's what most stomach sleepers like about it.
 Quite a few other reviewers say they like it because they can use it comfortably in a chair while sitting up as it doesn't push the head too far forward.
-It comes in standard, queen and king sizes.
+It comes in standard, queen, king and travel sizes.